-- 1.1 The purpose of this report is to provide Members with an update on progress with regard to Budget Setting for 2020/21, the latest Medium Term Financial Plan (MTFP) forecasts and the areas to be finalised. - 1.2 The Council's current MTFP projects a budget gap for 2020/21 of £686k.
-Following the proposed MTFP bids and savings identified the Budget Gap is a surplus of £39k for 2020/21, but rises to £1.514m by 2024/25. - 1.3 There remain a number of areas where budget forecasts are to be finalised therefore there is potential for the estimated Gap to change, and this will be reported to Members as the budget process progresses.
-The Executive is due to recommend its final budget proposals to Full Council in February 2020.
+- 1.1 The purpose of this report is to provide the Executive with an update on progress with regard to Budget Setting for 2020/21, the latest Medium Term Financial Plan (MTFP) forecasts and the areas to be finalised. - 1.2 The Council's current MTFP projects a budget gap for 2020/21 of £686k.
+Following the proposed MTFP bids and savings identified the Budget Gap is a small surplus of £39k for 2020/21, but a significant deficit remains in subsequent years rising to £1.514m by 2024/25. - 1.3 There remain a number of areas where budget forecasts are to be finalised therefore there is potential for the estimated Gap to change, and this will be reported to Members as the budget process is finalised in advance of February Full Council.
+The Executive is due to recommend its final budget proposals at its meeting on 10 February 2020. - 1.4 An earlier version of this report was presented to the Scrutiny Committee on 8 January 2020.
+At that meeting the S151 Officer provided the committee with a verbal update regarding the detail of the funding Provisional Settlement for 2020/21 which was published after the Scrutiny report had been finalised.
+This report updates the position incorporating the Settlement information, and includes feedback from the Scrutiny 8 January meeting on the draft budget.